Street Names Associated with Oxycodone

 The Importance of Treatment

-Prescription painkiller addiction is a serious issue and if you are struggling with painkiller dependence and abuse it is crucial that you receive help at a drug treatment center.
-If you attempt to try and quit these drugs on your own, you can experience a myriad of withdrawal symptoms that can be extremely unpleasant.
-Among the withdrawal symptoms that can be experienced can include:
+Prescription painkiller addiction is a serious issue and should not be taken lightly.
+If you are struggling with painkiller dependence and abuse it is crucial that you receive help at a drug treatment center.
+If you attempt to try and quit these drugs on your own, you can experience a myriad of withdrawal symptoms that can be extremely unpleasant and you may return back to using.